Tips For Taking Your Cat On Vacation With You

 Tip: If your vet recommends a new remedy—whether it’s over-the-counter or a prescription—to help your cat travel, you may want to try it out in advance to see how your pet reacts to it.
 That way, you can be sure it’s safe to use when you’re away from home too.

 Tips for Traveling by Car

-Most cats will be very vocal at the beginning of a car ride, but they usually quiet down and end up napping.
+Note: Most cats will be vocal at the beginning of a car ride, but they often quiet down and end up napping.
 If your cat is really stressed, though, you may need to get sedatives from your veterinarian to ensure a smooth journey.

 Tips for Traveling by Plane

 Traveling by plane can be stressful and sometimes dangerous for pets, especially when they’re placed in cargo.
 Therefore, it’s wise to make arrangements with your airline to bring your cat onboard with you.